A Limp in the Woods (Day 97)

 As I started into it I realized it was a case of scraping either the kneecaps or the backpack, or both, so I backed out and tried again, this time holding the pack above my head.
 It would not have proved too complicated had the granitic gap not come with a bend in it, right where the upper body joins the lower half, right where my bite-sized penis is situated.

 I placed my hermitage in a niche in the vicinity of some trees--imagine that!--with nothing notable nearby.
 No berry patches, no geological landmarks, no hidden treasures (I assume), and no bears (I hope).
-Mosquitoes are my only companions.
+Mosquitoes are my only mates.
 They’re doing their darndest to annoy and destroy, for they are hardwired to harass.
 The safeguard of my fabric fortress, this nylon asylum, holds the tormentors where they belong, bloody well away from my blood cells.
 Sorry suckers, this is a solitary confinement cell.

 "Foot"note 1: There is no footnote today, only a note of the forefoot.